 No student may receive the Certificate without the approval of the Director, and the Director retains the discretion to drop a student from the Certificate Program for failure to comply with any of the requirements or for other good cause.
 The Director shall also have authority to modify, waive or reconfigure the Program Requirements where necessary to promote equity and fairness in the event of unforeseen complications or exigent circumstances.

-For more information: Please contact the Director, Dr. Cheryl Erwin at cheryl.erwin@ttuhsc.edu or Joanna Franks at joanna.franks@ttuhsc.edu
+For more information: Please contact the Program Coordinator, Madison Hood at mv-hood@ttuhsc.edu